eggls6/RubinRocksAPI/docs/source/acknowledgements.rst

 Acknowledgements
 ================

-Rubin Rocks is a collaboration between the University of Illinois Urbana-Champaign (UIUC) and the University of Washington (UW).
-The authors acknowledge funding through the National Science Foundation grant #AST 23-07570.
+Rubin Rocks is a collaborative effort between the University of Illinois Urbana-Champaign (UIUC) and the University of Washington (UW).
+This material is based upon work supported by the National Science Foundation under Grant No. #AST 23-07570.

 .. image:: _images/NSF_logo.png
     :width: 200